Leuchtfeuer/typo3-secure-downloads/Documentation/AdministratorManual/ExtensionConfiguration/Index.rst

          used to deliver the file.
 If this function is disabled in your php settings, you can try "fpasstrugh".
 If you have problems with php `memory_limit` and big files to download, you need to set this to "readfile_chunked", which delivers the files in small portions.
+         For nginx web servers, there is also the possibility to deliver the file directly from the server by setting this property to "x-accel-redirect".

 .. _admin-configuration-outputChunkSize: